Have you imagined yourself fly fishing the Toccoa River? one of the top rivers in north Georgia?

 The Lower Toccoa Section

 If it is the big brown trout you’re after and long stretches to drift fish, the tailwater section of the Toccoa River is an excellent place to wet your line.
 This river is more challenging in terms of access, but if you have a watercraft, this is the place for you.
-Below the dam of Lake Blue Ridge the Toccoa river continues and it flows out from the cold deep water of the lake.
+Below the dam of Lake Blue Ridge the Toccoa River continues and it flows out from the cold deep water of the lake.
 This is where it gets the name of the tailwater.

 The consistent cold water promotes a year-round fishery and healthy aquatic life.
 It also maintains the right temperatures for trout to reproduce and thrive in.
 A few other key aspects to know for this section of the river is that the first fifteen miles down from the release point is private land on either side of the river.
 This is why access for wading fishermen is so difficult.
 On a positive note, the landowners invest in the fishery by utilizing feeders that send a constant flow of pellets to the hungry trout.
 This gives them a food source in addition to the natural aquatic insects.